mumairsadiq/celerity_uibk/README.md

 ## New Algorithms

-Following are the new implemented algorithms that are implemented Longest common substring     examples/longest common substing Levenshtein distance (NvPD)  examples/nvpd
+Following are the new implemented algorithms that are implemented

+Longest common substring
+path --> examples/longest common substing

+Levenshtein distance (NvPD)

+path --> examples/nvpd

 ## Screenshots